dwyl/start-here/README.md

 ### Open Source

-By now, you know enough Git and GitHub to make a pull request on an open source project.
+You know enough Git and GitHub to make a pull request on an open source project.
 Before making your first open source contributions, it is useful to gather some context.

 #### What is Open Source